bruno-ariano/QC_on_sumstat/README.md

 # QC_on_sumstat

+### Work in progress

-Quality control on GWAS summary statistics
+Quality control step to do GWAS summary statistics databases such as GWAS-catalog, FINNGEN, etc..